-A “life care plan is a detailed report that sets forth current and anticipated future costs of medical bills, lost earning capacity and other expenses following a catastrophic injury.
-It is often used in a Nevada personal injury case to show the compensatory damages caused by another party’s negligence or other wrongful act.
+A life care plan is a detailed report that sets forth current and anticipated future costs of medical bills, lost earning capacity and other expenses following a catastrophic injury.
+The report is often used in a Nevada personal injury case to show the compensatory damages caused by another party’s negligence or other wrongful act.

 Costs illustrated by a comprehensive life care plan can include (but are not limited to):

 - Therapy and rehabilitation,

 - Costs of remodeling or modifying the plaintiff’s home or vehicle.

 To help you better understand life care plans, our Las Vegas Nevada personal injury lawyers discuss, below:

 - 1. What is a life care plan?

 - 2. What expenses should the plan address?

 - 3. How is a life care plan used in a Las Vegas personal injury case?